Cal-CS-61A-Staff/bacon/README.md

 bacon
 ```

-This shell works sort of like Python's, except obviously a lot simpler.
-You may enter any bacon command and receive a response.
+You may enter any bacon command here and receive an immediate response.

 For example, to calculate win rate, use the command `winrate`:
 ```sh